spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/replaying-events/tracking-handled-events.md

 - `name`: The fully qualified class name of your projector
 - `last_processed_event_id`: The id of the last event that was handled by this projector

+## Naming projectors

+By default the fully qualified class name of the projector will get used in the `name` column of the `projector_statuses` table.
+You can customize that name by putting a `$name` property on your projector.

+If you haven't set a `$name` on your projector, and if you'd change the fully qualified class name of your projector, you should manually update the `name` of the corresponding record in the `projector_statuses` table.

 ## Listing projector statuses

 You can list all projectors and their status with this artisan command: